armanmishra1000/AirVik-Improved/docs/features/user-registration-email-verification/task-prompts.md

-Read and analyze: docs/features/user-registration-email-verification/CURRENT-STATE.md Read and analyze: docs/features/user-registration-email-verification/API-CONTRACT.md List what you found to prove you read them
+Read and analyze: docs/features/user-registration-email-verification/CURRENT-STATE.md Read and analyze: docs/features/user-registration-email-verification/API-CONTRACT.md List what you found to prove you read them.

 **CONTEXT:**
 You are implementing user-registration-email-verification.
 The developer using this is a beginner who only copies prompts.